This post may contain affiliate links. Please see my disclosure policy for details.

 We met some of the local farmers who were also monitoring the sheep.
-They were making sure they were well looked after.
+They were making sure they have well looked after.

 5. Meet the locals and be invited to drink tea!

-My favourite was being invited in for some of the local spirit at 11am (hic).
+My favourite was being invited in for some of the local spirits at 11 am (hic).
 It’s heated up to keep you warm.

 Also, being invited in for chai with a kind lady.
-I met two of her beautiful dogs who would do nothing but bark at people as they walked passed!
+I met two of her beautiful dogs who would do nothing but bark at people as they walked past!

 6. See Thubsung Dhargyeling Monastery at sunrise